-In October 2019, Wealth negotiated an option agreement for two nickel-cobalt-copper properties in south eastern British Columbia, collectively called the “Kootenay Project”.
-The Project comprises two separate claim blocks: Ledgend, totaling 1728 hectares, and Lardeau, covering 6136 hectares.
-The properties lie within the prospective Lardeau Group, a geological division which hosts numerous volcanogenic massive sulphide deposits, including the past-producing Goldstream mine located north of Revelstoke.
+The Project comprises two separate claim blocks: Ledgend, totaling 1728 hectares, and Lardeau-Goldsmith, covering 6918 hectares (see map below).
+The properties lie within the prospective Lardeau Group, a geological division which hosts numerous VMS deposits, including the past-producing Goldstream mine located north of Revelstoke.
 Between 1983 and 1996, this mine produced 2.2 million tonnes of massive sulphides averaging 4.49% Cu, 3.24% Zn and 20g/t Ag.
 Other VMS prospects in the Lardeau Group near Goldstream include the Standard (Minfile 082M 166) and Montgomery (Minfile 082M 85) deposits.

-Wealth believes the metavolcanic and metasedimentary units of the southern Lardeau Group to have excellent potential for hosting volcanogenic massive sulphides (VMS) with significant nickel-cobalt (± copper-zinc) content.
-These deposits have relatively small footprints and the other known VMS occurrences in the belt were either discovered in areas of good rock exposure, at high elevations, or by chance during construction of forestry roads.
+Wealth believes the metavolcanic and metasedimentary units of the southern Lardeau Group to have excellent potential for hosting VMS deposits with significant nickel-cobalt (± copper-zinc) content, as well as high-grade deposits.
+Both types have relatively small footprints and the other known occurrences in the belt were either discovered in areas of good rock exposure, at high elevations, or by chance during construction of forestry roads.
 The heavily vegetated low-elevation regions are under-explored, and few previous workers recognized the potential for nickel-cobalt mineralization.
-Past exploration has focussed on lead-zinc- silver replacement and silver-gold vein deposits.
+Past exploration has focused on lead-zinc- silver replacement and vein deposits.

 Note that the exploration results described here for the Kootenay Project are preliminary in nature and not conclusive evidence of the likelihood of a mineral deposit.